Jim Kaat

-Biography

 Early life

-Kaat was the youngest of four children born to John and Nancy (Bosma) Kaat.
-He attended the schools of Zeeland, Michigan and is a 1956 graduate of Zeeland High School.
+Kaat hails from Dutch ancestry.
+He was the youngest of four children born to John and Nancy (Bosma) Kaat.
+He attended the schools of Zeeland, Michigan, and is a 1956 graduate of Zeeland High School.
 During his high school years, he excelled at basketball and baseball.

+Kaat attended Hope College in Holland, Michigan, and pitched for the school's Flying Dutchmen baseball team, before being signed by the Washington Senators as an amateur free agent in 1957.

 Baseball career

-Kaat attended Hope College in Holland, Michigan, and pitched for the school's Flying Dutchmen baseball team, before being signed by the Washington Senators as an amateur free agent in 1957.
-Kaat spent all of 1957 and 1958 in the minor leagues before breaking into the majors in 1959.
-After pitching in 16 games spread out over the next two seasons, Kaat became a permanent member of the pitching staff when the team moved west in 1961 to become the Minnesota Twins.
-On July 24, 1963 Kaat threw a complete-game shutout and hit a home run for a 5–0 Twins win over the Indians.
-Minnesota pitchers have only homered in the same game in which they threw a shutout three times, and Kaat did so twice; the second occurrence was on October 1, 1970.
+Kaat spent all of 1957 and 1958 in the minor leagues before breaking into the majors in 1959 with the Washington Senators.
+After pitching in 16 games spread out over the next two seasons, Kaat became a permanent member of the pitching staff when the Senators franchise moved west in 1961 to become the Minnesota Twins.
+On July 24, 1963, Kaat threw a complete-game shutout and hit a home run for a 5–0 Twins win over the Indians.
+Minnesota pitchers have only homered in the same game in which they threw a shutout three times, and Kaat did so twice, a second time on October 1, 1970.

-On July 23, 1964, he gave up two home runs to Bert Campaneris, who was making his major league debut in the game.
 Kaat was a member of the 1965 Twins team that won the American League pennant.
 He started three games in the 1965 World Series against the Los Angeles Dodgers, matching up with Sandy Koufax on all three occasions, including a complete game victory in Game 2.

 His best season was in 1966, when he led the league with 25 wins and 19 complete games.
 He finished fifth in the MVP voting and was named the American League Pitcher of the Year by The Sporting News.
 The National League's Sandy Koufax won the Cy Young Award by a unanimous vote; it was the last year in which only one award was given for all of Major League Baseball.
 Although his 1967 season was somewhat of a let down compared to 1966 (he finished 16–13 with a 3.04 ERA), he went on a tear in September and nearly pitched the Twins to another World Series appearance — cruising to a 7–0 record with a 1.51 ERA and 65 strikeouts in 652/3 innings pitched.
-However Kaat sustained a season-ending arm injury in the third inning of the second-to-last game of the season and the Boston Red Sox swept the final two games to win the American League pennant.
+However Kaat sustained a season-ending arm injury in the third inning of the second-to-last game and the Boston Red Sox swept the final two to win the American League pennant.